Chart Color Schemes

 Greenwich features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Greenwich, as per the latest Census evaluation, 50.5% of dwellings were houses while 49.5% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+In Greenwich, as per the latest Census evaluation, 50.5% of dwellings were houses, with the remaining 49.5% being other dwelling types such as semi-detached homes and apartments.
 In comparison, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
-Home ownership in Greenwich stood at 38.2%, with mortgaged dwellings at 29.6% and rented dwellings at 32.1%.
-The median monthly mortgage repayment was $3,000, surpassing the Sydney metro average of $2,427.
-The median weekly rent in Greenwich was $550, higher than Sydney metro's $470.
-Nationally, Greenwich's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Greenwich stood at 38.2%, with mortgaged dwellings at 29.6% and rented ones at 32.1%.
+The median monthly mortgage repayment in the area was $3,000, surpassing Sydney metro's average of $2,427.
+The median weekly rent figure in Greenwich was recorded at $550, higher than Sydney metro's $470.
+Nationally, Greenwich's median monthly mortgage repayment was significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing